Vivek Singh

 WEB LINKS:

 Vivek Singh is an Associate Professor in the School of Communication and Information and the Director of the Behavioral Informatics Lab at Rutgers University.
 His research lies at the intersection of Computational Social Science, Data Science, and Multimedia Information Systems.
 Before joining Rutgers, he was a post-doctoral researcher at the MIT Media Lab.
-He holds a Ph.D. in Information and Computer Science from the University of California, Irvine.
+He holds a Ph.D. in Computer Science from the University of California, Irvine.
 His work has appeared in leading disciplinary and interdisciplinary publication venues (e.g. Science, ACM CHI, JASIST) and has been covered by popular media (e.g. New York Times, BBC, Wall Street Journal).
-Singh's research is supported by the US National Science Foundation and Google.
+Singh's research is supported by the US National Science Foundation, National Institutes of Health, Department of Homeland Security, Google, and OpenAI.

 Education